hritika2/Customer-Churn-Analysis-using-SQL/README.md

 # Customer-Churn-Analysis-using-MySQL
 This project focuses on analyzing customer churn to uncover key insights that help businesses improve retention strategies.
-Using SQL, it explores customer behavior, churn patterns, and revenue impact through various queries and metrics.
+Using MySQL, it explores customer behavior, churn patterns, and revenue impact through various queries and metrics.

 # Project Strategy